 At this time, what should we do?

-Note: since this post introduces lots of information about this error, here we don’t need to spend much time talking too much about it.
-And next, we want to show another situation where we may encounter the parameter is incorrect error.
+Since this post introduces lots of information about this error, here we don’t need to spend much time talking bout it.
+Next, we want to show another situation where we may encounter the “The parameter is incorrect” error.

 Here, let’s start with a true example.

 Have you ever encountered the same situation?
 Do you know how to deal with this error without losing data stored on this drive?
-If you still don't know how to deal with this problem effectively, you can keep reading to find solutions.
+If not, you can keep reading to find solutions.

-When encountering the error "drive not accessible, the parameter is incorrect”, experienced users will firstly think of recovering data and files from this drive, and then fix this error.
+When encountering the error “Drive not accessible.
+The parameter is incorrect”, experienced users will first think of recovering data and files from this drive, and then fix this error.

 Now, you might be wondering:

-“How to effectively recover data from drive whose parameter is incorrect?”
+“How to effectively recover data from a drive whose parameter is incorrect?”

-Next, let’s analyze the details.
-(Here, we take Windows 7 for example.)
+Next, let’s analyze the detailed steps (Here, we take Windows 10 for example).

-After recovering data, let’s see how to fix the parameter is incorrect error.
+After recovering lost data in the hard drive, let’s see how to fix the “The parameter is incorrect” error.

 Now, before fixing the error “Drive is not accessible.
 The parameter is incorrect”, I want to introduce what caused this to happen at first.
-Knowing the exact reason, we can solve the problem with ease.
+After knowing the exact reason, we can solve and avoid the problem with ease.